Pakistan: New guidelines issued to airlines to prevent boarding denials

 The CAA has issued directives to all airlines to ensure that passengers are not stopped from boarding on the basis of PNR discrepancies, according to Pakistani media.

-Airlines are now required to strictly adhere to this directive.
-Airlines must also update their PNR policies on their websites, ensuring transparency and preventing future inconveniences for passengers.
+Airlines must also update their PNR policies on their websites, ensuring transparency and convenience for passengers.

-Additionally, travel agents have been instructed to comply with these policies during the booking process, thereby reducing the likelihood of passengers facing issues at the time of boarding.
+Additionally, travel agents have been instructed to comply with these policies during the booking process.

 ALSO READ: